cognitive-biology/Parcellation/README.md

 Before starting, you may want to read the [core routines](#core_routines) and to run the [demo](https://github.com/cognitive-biology/Parcellation/blob/master/examples/demo.m) file created, which illustrates the use of this toolbox.

 **WARNING:** Due to large size of fMRI data, functional parcellation is memory consuming.
 Make sure to save any unsaved processes before starting this program.
-(Do you mean: stop all other processes?)

 ## Analysis of functional correlations with MD758 or S758 ##
 To analyze the correlational structure of your own functional imaging data with the MD758 parcellation, you will need your pre-processed imaging data in MNI1512 space and the *nifti* files defining this parcellation (which are provided here).